-A spring fed ditch runs from the direction of Saxon Way and through a control pipe into the Town River.
-During dry spells it is the only water supply for the cattle on the Green.
+A spring fed ditch runs from the direction of Saxons Way and through a control pipe into the Town River.
+It is one of the main water supplies for the cattle on the Green.
 Because of trampling it requires dredging at least every 5 years to retain open water.
-In times of flood water flows from the Town River through the agricultural access under the railway.
+In times of flood, water flows from the Town River through the agricultural access under the railway.